wetneb/wikidata-bots/createprop/README.md

 This ugly piece of software is published in the hope that it will encourage others to write something cleaner.

 To use it, just type `./launch.sh "name of the property proposal"` (where the name of the property proposal is "My ID" if the property is proposed at "Wikidata:Property proposal/My ID").
+This will:
+* Parse the proposal template
+* Perform some checks on the proposal (for instance, for an identifier, it checks that the examples provided match the regular expression)
+* Create the property, adding some default property constraints in the case of identifiers.
+* Add examples on the property (and on the items mentioned in the examples)
+* Add "see also" links in both directions
+* Create a talk page for the property
+* Close the property proposal.

 Installing this script is complicated because it depends on Jython, a Java implementation of Python.
 Using Jython makes it possible to use Wikidata-Toolkit, which is included in the java_libs folder.